Guests of the Nation: Plot

-Bonaparte has misgivings about executing the two men and hopes that they attempt to escape, because he knows that he would let them go.
-He realizes that he now regards them as men, rather than as part of the anonymous enemy.
-Despite Private Hawkins’ pleadings, Donovan shoots Hawkins in the back of the head.

-As Private Belcher fumbles to tie a blindfold around his own eyes before he is shot, he notices that Hawkins is not dead and tells Bonaparte to “give him another.”
-Unlike Hawkins, Belcher displays an inordinate amount of dignity and composure, even as he calmly talks about how hard his death will be for his wife in England.
-Donovan then shoots Belcher in the head.
-The group digs a shallow grave in the bog and buries the two Englishmen.
-Feeney leaves and the men return to the cottage, where the old woman asks what they have done with the Englishmen.
-No answer is given, but she immediately understands and falls sobbing to her knees to pray for both men's souls.
-Noble does the same.
-Bonaparte leaves the cottage and looks up at the night sky feeling small and lost.
+Bonaparte, racked with misgivings about executing Hawkins and Belcher, secretly hopes that they attempt to escape and plans to let them go if they try and do so.
+He realises that he now regards them as human beings, rather than as part of a faceless enemy.
+Despite Hawkins’ pleadings, Donovan shoots him in the back of his head.
+As Belcher fumbles to tie a blindfold around his own eyes before he is executed, he notices that Hawkins is still alive and tells Bonaparte to "give him another."
+Donovan then shoots Belcher in the head, and the captors digs a shallow grave in the bog and bury the two hostages in them.
+Feeney leaves and the captors return to the cottage, where the old woman asks what they have done with the hostages.
+They do not answer her, but she immediately understands and falls sobbing to her knees to pray for both men's souls.
+Noble does the same, while Bonaparte leaves the cottage and looks up at the night sky feeling small and lost.
 He says that he never felt the same way about the war ever again.